From our Family Shareholders

 Availability of the report

-The ESG report is to be published within 6 months of the closing of data collection.
+The ESG report is to be published within three months after the closing of the data collection period.

 The ESG report is available to anybody without limitation.

-For inclusion purposes, the English version will soon be available in audio format.
+For inclusion purpose, the English version will soon be available in audio format.

 Feedback & contact